zebmason/epidemic/README.md

 # Derivation of deterministic epidemic models from a discrete stochastic process

-The enclosed code and data accompany a paper submitted to the Springer Journal of Mathematical Biology.
+The enclosed code and data accompany a paper submitted to various journals.

 ## Simulating epidemics